Toniq-Labs/ic-fungible-token/README.md

 ```
 type AccountIdentifier = AID.AccountId;
 ```
-An accountidentifier represents a unique identifier for a user's account, and matches that used across the ICP ecosystem (e.g. by exchanges and the NNS).
-It is made up of a user's Principal and a 256-bit number representing an SubAccount.
+An Accountidentifier represents a unique identifier for a user's account, and matches that used across the ICP ecosystem (e.g. by exchanges and the NNS).
+It is made up of a user's Principal and a 256-bit number representing a SubAccount.
+Ths comes fro the [motoko-accountid library](https://github.com/stephenandrews/motoko-accountid)

 ### SubAccount
 ```